-- EXAMPLE 1 Intentional disconnection of a PATIENT breathing circuit to perform suction of the trachea. - EXAMPLE 2 Opening a transducer to air for zero calibration.
+EXAMPLE 1 Intentional disconnection of a PATIENT breathing circuit to perform suction of the trachea.

+EXAMPLE 2 Opening a transducer to air for zero calibration.

-AAA.2.210 ALARM SIGNAL GENERATION DELAY
+Definition 3.10 - ALARM SIGNAL GENERATION DELAY

 Operating systems, microprocessor speed, software or network performance can influence the time between the onset of the ALARM CONDITION and generation of ALARM SIGNALS.
 If the delay is significant, the OPERATOR needs to know not only the mean time but also the distribution of times of the ALARM SIGNAL GENERATION DELAY, since with modern equipment it cannot always be possible to determine the absolute maximum time.
 If equipment is provided with a DISTRIBUTED ALARM SYSTEM, this duration should be for a typical set-up in its intended area of use.
-Problems that can be beyond the control of the manufacturer include the speed and throughput of the network components.
-See also AAA.201.2.
+Problems that can be beyond the control of the MANUFACTURER include the speed and throughput of the network components.
+See also the rationale for Definition 3.2.

-AAA.2.217 DISTRIBUTED ALARM SYSTEM
+Definition 3.17 - DISTRIBUTED ALARM SYSTEM